alire-project/deepend/README.txt

 2. SUPPORTED TARGETS AND COMPILERS
 =================================

-The storage pool has only been tested on Linux.
-The storage pool bindings themselves should be portable to any Ada 2005 supported platform, however since the software links to the Apache Runtime, the software is also limited to platforms where the Apache Runtime libraries have been ported.
+The storage pool has been tested on Linux and Windows.

 3. TEST EXECUTABLES
 ===================